jan-brabec/microimaging_histology_DIB/README.md

 * Contact: *jbrabec2 [at] jh [dot] edu*

+## Objective
+It has been proposed that mean diffusivity (MD) and fractional anisotropy (FA) obtained from diffusion tensor imaging (DTI) is inversely proportional to cell density or tissue anisotropy, respectively.
+Although established across a wide range of tumors, this relation has been challenged within-tumors where and several additional histological features have been suggested.

+To facilitate investigation of the biological underpinnings of DTI parameters, we performed ex-vivo dMRI at 200 μm isotropic resolution on 16 excised meningioma tumor samples and coregistered them to the correspoding histology slides.
+Hereby, we provide the data, coregistration tool as well as processing pipeline.
+To show potential of the data, we performed also an [example analysis using this data in our manuscript](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test).

 ## How to obtain data
 1. Clone this repository to Your machine.
 2. Download the data from [AIDA repository](https://aida-doi-repository.github.io) and paste them into folder **data** at the same level as this directory (**microimaging_histology_DIB**).
 The [AIDA repository](https://aida-doi-repository.github.io) contains both raw and processed data as well as data related to our [example analysis from our other manuscript](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test).